Monday, November 30, 2020

 Mosquitoes on Screen

-honor loathes such tongues
+honor loathes them, such tongues

-which bash stitches of tin.
+which bash into stitches of tin,

-an argot of bloodthirsty whines,
+and their argot of bloodthirsty whines,

 forever obsessive, sharp